Dave-Paga/Memory-Game-Project/README.md

 #### Stars

-This serves as the score or the rating for the player depending on performance.
+This serves as the score or the rating for the player depending on their performance.

 #### Time